-While we might like to make the whole construct ill formed in a future Standard, doing so for C++26 would present difficulties.
-Conversely, deprecating the behavior now opens the way to making such code ill formed in a future Standard, without resolving concerns regarding the potential for invoking undefined behavior.
+While we might like to make the whole construct ill-formed in a future Standard, doing so for C++26 would present difficulties.
+Conversely, deprecating the behavior now opens the way to making such code ill-formed in a future Standard, without resolving concerns regarding the potential for invoking undefined behavior.

-More recently (c.
-Jan, 2023), Thomas Köppe has proposed a new form of behavior, erroneous behavior (EB), that in many cases can replace cases of undefined behavior (UB) with minimally specified behavior that is not itself intended to be reliable, but is not unbounded like UB.
+In January 2023, Thomas Köppe proposed4 a new form of behavior, erroneous behavior (EB), that in many cases can replace cases of undefined behavior (UB) with minimally specified behavior that is not itself intended to be reliable but is not unbounded like UB.
 In so doing, we are often able to plug a potentially dangerous security vulnerability without sacrificing our ability to subsequently detect and report latent correctness defects in new or legacy code.